Gizra/elm-radix-tree/README.md

 Under the hood, the Tree structure is managed with [elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/)

-Radix tree as defined is defined in Wikipedia: <https://en.wikipedia.org/wiki/Radix_tree>
+Radix tree is defined in Wikipedia: <https://en.wikipedia.org/wiki/Radix_tree>

 A data structure that represents a space-optimized trie (prefix tree) in which each node that is the only child is merged with its parent.